Telehealth Fraud

 Simply reporting the fraud is often not enough to receive compensation for whistleblowing.
 You must formally file a claim in court and include evidence of the misconduct under the False Claims Act.

 Under the False Claims Act, the government can choose to take over the case, called “intervention,” or can decline to do so.
 Less than 15% of cases are intervened in by the government.
-However, this is often due to factors that are unrelated to the strength of the case, the amount of information brought by the whistleblower, or the nature or extent of the telehealth fraud reported.
-Some qui tam lawyers will not represent you or pursue your case if the government declines to intervene.
+However, this is often due to factors that are unrelated to the strength of the case, the amount of information brought by the whistleblower, or the nature or extent of the defense contractor fraud reported.
+You may have the option of pursuing the case even if the government declines to intervene in your case.
+We can help you evaluate this possibility during our consultation with you.